jakevossen5/102-git-workshop/README.md

 1. Install GitHub Desktop by going to [https://desktop.github.com/](https://desktop.github.com/).
 1. After opening GitHub Desktop, sign into your GitHub account
 1. You can configure how you would like to appear, but I suggest keeping the defaults.

+### **FOR PEOPLE WHO ALREADY KNOW GIT**

+If you have a lot of experience using the `git` command line and don't want to learn a new client, you can follow along with this lab and submit a `git log > gitlog.txt` instead of a screenshot.
+If that means nothing to you, you should probably use GitHub Desktop!

+## During Studio

 ### Creating your First Repo